jonaspadilha77/loja-esportes/README.md

-# TreinamentoAngular
+# Loja de Esportes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server

-Run `ng serve` for a dev server.
+This server was createed consuming the json-server stuff.
+More information about it: [JSON Server](https://www.npmjs.com/package/json-server)

+Step to run this server

+npm run mock:server

+and another tab on terminal:

+npm run mock:server

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding